BlaanTeam/BlaanSh/README.md

 // NODE_SUBSH runner: it executes the subtree in a child process and waits for it void	run_subshell(t_subsh *subshell);

-// NODE_BG runner: it executes the left subtree in the background (forking without waiting for the child) and executes the right tree right away (if it exists) void	run_bg_connector(t_connector *connector);
+// NODE_BG runner: it executes the left subtree in the background (forking without waiting for the child) and executes the right tree immediately (if it exists) void	run_bg_connector(t_connector *connector);

 // NODE_FG runner: it runs the left command tree, after its execution is finished, it executes the right tree (if it exists)